This post is by Leah McHugh, an ecommerce consultant for ecommerceChris.com.

 What is Amazon Brand Registry?

 Amazon’s Brand Registry is a program which identifies brand owners to Amazon.
 It helps brand owners protect their intellectual property and product content on Amazon.

 Brand Registry has a dedicated team which brand owners can contact to report intellectual property infringement, policy violations, listing issues and technical issues, and also escalate previously submitted cases.

-Brand Registry also gives brand owners access to additional marketing programs, including Enhanced Brand Content, and Amazon Storefronts.
+Brand Registry also gives brand owners access to additional marketing programs, including A+ Content, and Amazon Storefronts.